-Children need a Library Bag and Homework bag to protect school library books as they are carried to and from school.
+Children need a College Library Bag to protect school library books as they are carried to and from school.
 Please provide all Booklist items on the first day of school where possible.

 Communication

 Close communication between school and home will be an important feature of Atlantis Beach Baptist College.